ARPA was the original law that protected Indian Lands, and artifacts from being stolen by individuals.

-If you are metal detecting in Minnesota, do not dig anything that you believe is an artifact, or anything that is older than 100 years.
+Once again, if you are detecting in Minnesota, and you are on State or Federal Land, do not dig anything that you believe is an artifact, or anything that is older than 100 years.

 Metal detecting in Minnesota State Parks is not allowed.

 Many times I am asked if it’s even worth it to continue to metal detect, or to even join the hobby.
 People are afraid of the laws.
 They wonder if the laws have limited the amount of areas we can detect in, or if they will get arrested.
 My answer is always the same.
 DON’T QUIT.
 By quitting, or not starting in the hobby, you are giving into the people and organizations that want to ban metal detecting.
 If you quit, they win.

 For years, I was verbally attacked and slandered by Archaeologists because of my metal detecting, TV series.